AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `export` key

 The `export` section lists which simulation values are exported into the `folder` specified with the `-e path/to/folder` argument.
-Data aggregators are statistically univariated.
+Data aggregators are statistically univariate.
 Valid aggregating functions extend   [AbstractStorelessUnivariateStatistic].

 **Examples**
 {% highlight yaml %}